thinking-with-computers/ludus-spec/README.md

 Conceptually, I think sets are more like lists than like hashmaps.
 Perhaps they ought to be written with square brackets instead of braces, e.g. `$[1, 2, 3]`.

 ##### Structs
-Structs are identical to hashmaps in their literal construction and the methods of getting things out of them.
+Structs are nearly identical to hashmaps in their literal construction, using `@{}` rather than `#{}`.
+They are identical as to the methods of getting things out of them.
 However, instead of returning `nil` for members that aren't there, trying to access a member that isn't there will cause a panic.

 Structs are also fixed in size, and use full copy-on-write semantics for any modification (as opposed to the hashmap's persistence).
-They are the data structure behind namespaces and data types.
+They are the data structure behind namespaces and, if we add them, data types.

 #### Operators (status: still in design)
 Ludus has very small set of operators: assignment (`=`), splat (`...`), pipeline (TBD), and match (`->`).
 The use of these is described below.